Search for

 Mirage IVP

-Upgraded bomber rebuilt from Mirage IVA models and carrying one 300-kT ASMP missile, updated avionics and computer displays; 18 converted and 1 built
+Upgraded bomber rebuilt from Mirage IVA airframes and carrying one 300-kT ASMP missile and adding updated avionics and computer displays; 18 converted and 1 built

 KNOWN COMBAT RECORD: Bosnia - Operation Deliberate Force (France, 1995)